JoshMarino/gazebo_and_ros_control/README.md

 					  ###joint3_position_controller"/>###
 ```

-4. Step 4:
+4)Step 4:
 The python node needs to publish the control command messages from this added actuator to the new joint.

+> pub3 = rospy.Publisher('/rrrbot/joint3_position_controller/command', Float64, queue_size=10)

+> pub3.publish(sine_movement)

+5)Step 5:
+Now you can launch the simulation of the robot in gazebo: `roslaunch rrrbot_files rrrbot_launch.launch position:=true`
+The command should load the RRBot in Gazebo and Rviz.

 If these changes are made correctly and uniformly, the robot can be extended to as many links as possible with the desired combination of parent and child links, actuation methods and controllers.

 #### Project Extensions ####
 There are many exciting extensions to this project.
 ROS_control and gazebo have many capabilities worth exploring.
 We attempted and succeeded in completing the following extensions: